This is a design challenge for Procter & Gamble. We won the first prize for the challenge!

 The current website distributes the users based on their experience level, for example, "prospective suppliers", "new suppliers" or "current suppliers".
 However, the subsections inside the "current suppliers" are not organized and makes it difficult for the users to find 2 main contents they need, "Tools" & "Policy"

-Both new users and old users have unpleasant journey when travel through the website to achive their goals.
+Both new users and old users have an unpleasant journey when travel through the website to achieve their goals.

 The digital content should be easy to understand which can enable high participation without making the training too burdensome for them.